-At Lowe’s you can purchase a pendant light kit for $14.98 and with this pendant shade being free, I was able to get the look I wanted for $114 cheaper than the one on my wish list!
+You can purchase a pendant light kit for about $15 and with this pendant shade being free, I was able to get the look I wanted for $114 cheaper than the one on my wish list!

-The kit is a hard wired light that is to be connected directly to the junction box in the ceiling.
+You hard wire the light kit directly to the junction box in the ceiling.
 I am not electrically inclined, so be sure to check out proper tutorials on how to wire a light kit.

-The attachment comes with a screw on connector to attach whatever pendant shade you are using.
+Since he attachment comes with a screw on connector, you can attach whatever pendant shade you are using.

 Wire the light up and hang your shade!